solar-ml/aws-emr-msk/README.md

 ### Amazon MSK Serverless Cluster

+According to [AWS](<https://aws.amazon.com/msk/features/msk-serverless/>), Amazon MSK Serverless is a cluster type for Amazon MSK that makes it easy to run Apache Kafka without managing and scaling cluster capacity.
+MSK Serverless automatically provisions and scales compute and storage resources, so you can use Apache Kafka on demand and only pay for the data you stream and retain.

 The creation of the MSK Serverless Cluster includes the following resources:

 1. AWS IAM Role and associated IAM Policy for the Amazon EC2 Kafka client instance;